Source: Courtesy of Wikimedia Commons

 AMYOT, GEORGES-ÉLIE, manufacturer, businessman, politician, and philanthropist; b.
 28 Jan.
 1856 in Saint-Augustin-de-Desmaures, Lower Canada, son of Dominique Amyot (Amyot, dit Larpinière), a farmer, and Louise Nolin; m.
 14 Nov.
-1881 Joséphine Tanguay at Quebec, and they had six children, five of whom survived; d.
+1881 Joséphine Tanguay in Quebec City, and they had six children, five of whom survived; d.
 28 March 1930 in Palm Beach, Fla.

 Georges-Élie Amyot lived on a farm in Saint-Augustin-de-Desmaures until he was ten years old.
 He then moved with his family to Sainte-Catherine (Sainte-Catherine-de-la-Jacques-Cartier), where he attended school for a short time and was taught English by the Irish curé of the parish.
 At the age of 14 he went to Quebec; there he learned the trade of saddler from Louis Girard and entered into partnership with the saddler Louis Tanguay, his future father-in-law.
-He joined his brother Bernard in New Haven, Conn., in 1874 and subsequently lived for a time in Springfield, Mass., engaged in his trade.
+In 1874 he joined his brother Bernard in New Haven, Conn., where the first manufacturer of corsets in the United States, the Strouse, Adler Company Corset Factory, had been founded in 1861; it had become the city’s principal employer.
+Amyot subsequently lived for a time in Springfield, Mass., engaged in his trade.
 When he returned to his home province in 1877, he was employed in Montreal as a clerk in the wrought-iron business and the boot and shoe industry.
 In 1879 he began working as a clerk for his cousins Joseph and George-Élie Amyot, who were importers of novelty items in Quebec’s Lower Town.
 He opened his own shop in the Upper Town in 1885, selling dry goods, fancy goods, and novelties.
 The following year, at the instigation of wholesaler Isidore Thibaudeau*, Amyot’s retail business was forced into bankruptcy.
 In 1894, when he was better off financially, he would reimburse his creditors, a gesture that his contemporaries said was unusual.

 This expansion led Amyot to invest in related activities.
 From 1894, to ensure himself a steady and cheap supply of the cardboard boxes required for shipping his products, he manufactured them himself in a building adjacent to his corset factory.
 This operation was initially an integral part of Dominion Corset, but from 1906 it was carried on by a separate entity, the Quebec Paper Box Company.
 In 1916 Amyot would set up the Canada Corset Steel and Wire Corporation to manufacture the steel rods used in the corsets.